 Emissions trading encourages lowest cost investments in emissions reduction first

 Well-functioning, market-driven emissions trading is the most economical way for society – and for every consumer – to realise the transition to a low-carbon energy system.
 The idea of emissions trading is simple: an annually decreasing cap is set on emissions, and the polluter pays.
 In fact, for a long time we at Fortum have urged EU decision makers to take actions to strengthen the emissions trading system (EU ETS).

 The EU ETS covers electricity production, district heating, industry, and Europe’s internal air traffic, which together account for about half of Europe’s greenhouse gas emissions.
-A common emissions reduction timetable and the total annual emissions reduction – currently 1.74% per year – have been agreed upon in the EU.
+A common emissions reduction timetable and the total annual emissions reduction – 1.74% annual reduction of year 2015 level – have been agreed upon in the EU.
 Thus there is one price, determined by supply and demand, for emissions within the sphere of the system.
 As the availability of emission allowances decreases from year to year, the price for emissions increases.
 Every player under the EU ETS has to decide whether to pay for their emissions or to invest in reducing them.
 Market-driven emissions trading thus ensures that the cheapest ways to reduce emissions are utilised first, no matter in which sector or country they are located in.